nikunj2991/DS/README.md

 # DS
-Datastructure implementations in JS (ES5 and ES6)
+This repository includes various data structure implementations in JS (ES5 and ES6).